Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 > o **Distribution Agent** (**1 entry**):The party (name of organization or person, etc.) to contact about accessing the resource.
 Agent object includes a name (label), identifier, and optional contact information.
 If there are multiple distribution options with different contact points, the Distribution Agent should be specified as part of the Distribution Object.

+> o **Variable measured** (**0 to many entries**): Only applicable to datasets.
+A complete description of a dataset should include a list of the fields in the data, with each field mapped to a variable that is represented by the content of that field.
+Variable definitions should minimally specify the property represented by name.
+Identification of the property represented with a resolvable URI is strongly recommended.
+Details of data structure and schema are discussed elsewhere the CDIF document portfolio because they are more closely related to interoperability and usage that to data discovery.

 > o **Temporalcoverage** (**0 or 1 entry**).
 The time period represented by the described resource.
 This could be the time interval when data were collected, or an archaeological or geological time period that is the subject of the resource.
 Need to account for clock time, calendar time (Gregorian, Julian, Hebrew, Islamic, Chinese, Mayan\...), cyclical time (summer, first quarter, mating season, new moon, pay day) and for named time ordinal eras (Jurassic, Younger Dryas, Early Minoan I, Late Stone Age).
 See OWL Time.
 >
 > o **Geographic Extent - Horizontal** (**if applicable,  1 entry, minimum bounding rectangle or point**): Location coordinates must be given in decimal degrees using the [WGS 84] datum.
 Some resources may not be usefully described by a WGS 84 extent, in which case indicate nil:notapplicable; this would include extraterrestrial resources.